It was an Elvis moment for meat scientist Diana Clark. The chance to meet a legend in her field.

 Dr. Bob shared what he knew, though uniting all their needs raised immeasurable challenges.

-Mick Colvin entered Dr. Bob’s office in August 1977.
-The cattleman was leading a group of Angus ranchers seeking criteria to consistently deliver higher quality beef for consumers.
+When Certified Angus Beef ® founder Mick Colvin entered Dr. Bob’s office for the first time in August 1977, the cattleman was leading a group of Angus ranchers seeking criteria to consistently deliver higher quality beef for consumers.

 Dr. Bob knew meat science and consumer taste panels held the clues.
 Modest or higher marbling.
 Limits for maturity, yield, marbling texture and lean color.
 The details from research were already in his desk drawer.